10up/classifai/README.md

 We recommend that you are transparent with your users that AI tools are being used.
 This can be done by adding a notice to your site's Privacy Policy or similar page.
 Sample copy is provided below:

-> This site makes use of Artificial Intelligence tools that may include image generation, post title and excerpt generation, image alt text generation, post and media tagging, text-to-speech audio generation, speech-to-text transcript generation, image smart focal point cropping, media text recognition, and recommended content.
+> This site makes use of Artificial Intelligence tools to help with tasks like language processing, image processing, and content recommendations.

 ## Support Level